Shane Dillon (Cturtle): Helping International Students Find Jobs

 - Australia doesn’t seem to plan for the future.
 It only seems to react to the present.

 - With Vietnam, you have the backdrop of this phenomenal economic growth.
-So you’ve got a young population, economy is doing well, it creates a real buzz atmosphere….that everyone is doing better off than their parents were, and that’s not really true anymore of Western countries.
+So you’ve got a young population, the economy is doing well, it creates a real buzz atmosphere….that everyone is doing better off than their parents were, and that’s not really true anymore of Western countries.

 - It’s an amazing economy, the people are unbelievably friendly, it’s got a great quality of life…I’ve been here for almost 12 years.